Business Administration Major, B.S.B.A.

 |Courses Outside the Kenan-Flagler Business School|

-Students in the undergraduate business program are provided with the opportunity to add an optional area of emphasis to their general management degree.
+Business majors are provided with the opportunity to add an optional area of emphasis to their general management degree.
 Areas of emphasis generally consist of a minimum of nine credit hours of elective courses.
-All course information for the areas of interest can be found on the program Web site.
-Please refer to the program Web site for course availability each semester.
+All course information for the areas of interest can be found in the KF intranet.
+AOEs do not show on your transcript or diploma, they are just notations on your resume.

 Transfer of Business Course Credits from Other Institutions